eclipxe13/generic-collections/README.md

 Classes that implement `\ArrayAccess`

 - [x] Map: A mapping from keys to values.
-- [ ] List: A collection that can be accesed by their integer index and search elements on the list.
+- [ ] List: A collection that can be accessed by their integer index and search elements on the list.

 Additional classes:

 - [x] Stack: Collection for holding elements (LIFO)
 - [ ] Shape: Structure with typed values